 The Township of Langley website identifies the Murrayville area as the municipality’s “traditional civic core.
 Murrayville is home to the Langley Memorial Hospital, Langley RCMP Main Detachment, Langley School District offices, W.C.
 Blair Recreation Centre, and Langley Regional Airport.”

 Some may question the use of the term “civic core” to describe a set of functions scattered along arterial roads.
 The school district offices, police headquarters and recreation centre sit on adjacent parking lots, but the hospital is 1.5 kilometres away and the small airport terminal is more than 2 kilometres from the police station.
-The driving times are generally brief, of course, but I think it take more than this to make an urban core.
+The driving times are generally brief, of course, but I think it takes more than this to make an urban core.

 My co-tourist Robert Smarz and I lunched at the Murrayville Town Pub.
 It has a cheerful neighbourhood atmosphere, although the nearby commercial architecture, housing an odd variety of uses including a branch of the Fraser Valley Public Library, is sub-inspiring.